programminghistorian/ph-submissions/lessons/exploratory-data-analysis-with-nlp.md

 * NLTK, either as a full installation or with Vader SentimentIntensityAnalyzer & dependent corpuses installed
 * Pandas

-Sentiment analysis tools attempt to identify the sentiment expressed in words. <a href=”http://www.nltk.org/_modules/nltk/sentiment/vader.html”>Vader</a> (Valence Aware Dictionary and sEntiment Reasoner) is a sentiment intensity module added to NLTK in 2014.
+Sentiment analysis tools attempt to identify the sentiment expressed in words.
+[Vader](http://www.nltk.org/_modules/nltk/sentiment/vader.html "Vader page in Natural Language Toolkit (NLTK) Documentation") (Valence Aware Dictionary and sEntiment Reasoner) is a sentiment intensity module added to NLTK in 2014.
 Unlike other techniques that require training on related text before use, Vader is ready to go for analysis without any special setup.
 It works by paying special attention to a range of formal and informal lexical features and also making fine-tuned distinctions between varying degrees of positivity and negativity in words and features.
 This special capacity to capture not merely a category of positive/negative/neutral, but the intensity of that affect, helps it capture the nuance of casual digital communication, as demonstrated in the table below:

 {% include figure.html filename="vader_feature_detection.png" caption="Vader captures slight gradations in enthusiasm.
 (Hutto and Gilbert, 2014)" %}